zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - Use containers (Docker/OCI) as the standard for development environments for Agentic AI.
 - Ensure consistency across developer machines (macOS, Windows, Linux) and minimize "it works on my machine" issues.
 - Leverage tools like VS Code Dev Containers for reproducible, isolated development environments inside containers.
+- Use open source languages (Python), libraries (OpenAI Agents SDK, Rancher Desktop, Dapr), frameworks (Kubernetes), and protocols (MCP, A2A)
 - The goal is OS-agnostic, location-agnostic, consistent Agentic AI development.

 2. **Cloud Anywhere**: